dbmdz/solr-ocrhighlighting/docs/index.md

     * [MiniOCR](formats.md#miniocr)
 - Retrieve all the information needed to render a highlighted snippet view directly from Solr, without postprocessing
-- Keeps your index size manageable by re-using OCR documents on disk for highlighting
+- Keep your index size manageable by re-using OCR documents on disk for highlighting

 ## Getting Started